+No matter your age, it is always wise to have an estate plan.
+Life is unpredictable, and the death or disability of a member of your family can leave you reeling emotionally as well as have devastating financial consequences.
 If you have not left a Will or Trust with specific instructions for your assets after you pass, they will be at risk of being distributed according to law rather than per your specific wishes.
 You need a trusted estate planning attorney who will work with you to make sure there is a plan in place for the benefit of your family.
 Kyrsten is that lawyer.
+Don’t wait until it is too late.
+Start the estate planning process today.

 In many instances, a Revocable Living Trust is the answer to your estate planning needs.
 A Trust allows you to have more control over your assets after death and has the added benefit of avoiding probate.
 For some people, executing a Will rather than a Trust is a good decision.
 Kyrsten will go through your options with you and help you decide which is right for you.